Tomires/thesis-masters/design.md

 # Design

-In this chapter we will discuss the users and use cases of our application, specify important goals that we would like to meet, select features to help us meet these goals and talk about implications of virtual reality prototyping on our design process.
+In this chapter we will discuss in detail the target user group and use cases of our application, specify important goals that we would like to meet, select features to help us meet these goals and talk about implications of virtual reality prototyping on our design process.

 ## Personas